 Here are 4 affordable kitchen renovations that add value to your home:

-1. If you reface and update the hardware of your cabinets, you’ll be forking out only 20 percent of the price of your new cabinets.
+- If you reface and update the hardware of your cabinets, you’ll be forking out only around 20 percent of the price of new cabinets, but get a great 'new' look and feel.

-2. A statement kitchen countertop that fits into your budget is always a winner.
-The starting price for a square slab of timber, engineered stone or bamboo is $500 while a square metre of laminate comes at a more wallet-friendly option of $150.
+- A statement kitchen countertop that fits into your budget is always a winner.
+The starting price for a square slab of timber, engineered stone or bamboo can be as low as $750 while a square metre of laminate comes at a more wallet-friendly option of around $200.

-4. A kitchen with good lighting will draw the eye and set the tone for the look and feel of the place.
-From ceiling lights to recessed lights, a wide range of ambience options will easily transform any kitchen and cost you only 5 percent of your kitchen remodel budget.
+- A kitchen with good lighting will draw the eye and set the tone for the look and feel of the place.
+From ceiling lights to recessed lights, a wide range of ambience options will easily transform any kitchen and cost you only a very small portion of your kitchen remodel budget.

 3) Garden upgrades

-A study by the AA proved that merely having a garden lifts a home’s value by 5 to 17 per cent depending on the property’s location.
+A study by the AA showed that merely having a garden lifts a home’s value by 5 to 17 percent depending on the property’s location.
 But a study done by Acorn Gardening revealed the numbers can be boosted even more with a few simple upgrades.

 How much garden renovation adds to home value depends on which crucial need is addressed and which features are created for comfort and convenience.

-A few garden upgrades that promise to pay off:
+A few garden upgrades that often pay off:

-1. A large, good quality shed or enclosed garage will add around $20,000 to the home value.
+- A large, good quality shed or enclosed garage can add as much as $20,000 to the home value.
 Renters will love having a quaint little storage space for items that do not belong in the house.

-2. A patio may add around 12.4% to your home value and is estimated to have a 100% ROI when selling.
+- A patio may add from 5% more to your home value.
 A stunning patio increases curb appeal and offer a cosy alfresco space to sit back and relax.

-3. Adding a fence will not only give tenants a sense of privacy and security but will give shape and purpose to your property, making it much more attractive.
-This will increase the home value by 10 to 20%.
+- Adding a fence will not only give tenants a sense of privacy and security but will give shape and purpose to your property, making it much more attractive.
+This can increase the home value by 10% to 20%.

-4. If done right, landscaping can add an easy 24% to your home value and shoot up the demand for your property.
-Trimming the edges of your lawn neatly and adding a few colourful plants will do wonders for your home.
+- If done right, landscaping can add up to 20% to your home value and shoot up the demand for your property.
+Trimming the edges of your lawn neatly and adding a few colourful plants will also do wonders for your home.

 4) Bathroom upgrade